Today's Architect's Corner is with Hugo Claria, head of the hosting division at Naitways. …

 In short, we patented, developed and are delivering the next generation of electric motors.
 We started marketing this device as the “LED of motors” because that framing helps explain what makes our motor unique.

 Take the LED as an example.
 LEDs are basically the peak of energy efficiency when it comes to lighting.
 Now take electric motors, an industry that has seen little innovation over the past 40 years.
-In today’s market, you have what are called induction motors.
+In today’s market, you have what is called induction motors.
 These motors drive the air conditioning in buildings, golf carts, condensers in refrigerators, you name it.
 Anything that consumes electricity and turns it into mechanical energy today pretty much uses an induction motor.

 These motors are very inefficient in terms of energy consumption.
 And most of them run at a fixed speed, which means they’re consuming 100% electricity even when they only need 20% to generate the right amount of torque.
 Some variable frequency drive (VFD) motors manage to consume electricity more intelligently, but the components involved in VFDs are expensive, inefficient, and often break.
 This forces buyers to choose amongst energy efficiency, upfront cost, reliability, and ongoing maintenance cost.